|AT A GLANCE||PRICING||HEADLINE|

 Next and more importantly, the Brooklyn Signature uses coils for its primary support structure (the Original Purple uses a dense foam).
 Coils provide bi-directional support, which in basic terms means the coils compress (have a little give) but also push back up against pressure (resistance).
 This added resistance is ideal for heavy body types that exert more pressure on a bed compared to a petite or average sized person.

 Again, though, Purple offers other options, as well.
-If you like Purple and you’re a large body type, you should check out the New Purple mattresses.
+If you like Purple and you’re a large body type, you should check out the Purple Hybrid mattresses.

 With Purple, it’s important to note the company offers four different models.
 All four models use the company’s Hyper-Elastic Polymer and have similar feels, but the construction and price of each model differs.
 The first model is the Original Purple mattress (what we’re focusing on today).
 This is Purple’s most affordable option.
-Next is the Purple 2.0 mattress, which contains coils and a 2″ layer of the special polymer material on top.
-The Purple 3.0 mattress is very similar to 2.0 model except it has an additional inch of polymer on top.
+Next is the Purple Hybrid mattress (formerly known as the New Purple 2), which contains coils and a 2″ layer of the special polymer material on top.
+The Purple Hybrid Premier 3 mattress (formerly known as the New Purple 3) is very similar to base hybrid model except it has an additional inch of polymer on top.

-Lastly, the Purple 4.0 mattress is similar to the 3.0 model except it has another inch of polymer on top (4″ in total).
-If you want more detail on how the New Purple mattresses differ, be sure to check out our full Purple Mattress Comparison.
+Lastly, the Purple Hybrid Premier 4 mattress (formerly known as the New Purple 4) is similar to the Hybrid Premier 3 model except it has another inch of polymer on top (4″ in total).
+If you want more detail on how the Purple Hybrid mattresses differ, be sure to check out our full Purple Mattress Comparison.

 As we mentioned above, Purple beds use a patented material called Hyper-Elastic Polymer for their top layer.
 This material is not a type of foam.
 It’s actually more of a silicone or gel-like material (although it’s technically polymer obviously).
 As such, all Purple beds have a very unique gel-like feel.
 Overall, the material is very soft, flexible, and responsive.
 As you lay down on the Original Purple mattress, you can feel yourself shifting, compressing, and folding the polymer below.
 I’ll be the first to admit that it takes some time to get used to.
 It just feels a little odd at first.